Shedding Light on Problems with Hyperbolic Graph Learning: Elucidating Problems

 \subsection{Misleading Presentation of Strength of Hyperbolic Graph Models}

 \textbf{Properly-tuned Euclidean models outperform hyperbolic models} A somewhat persistent issue across a number of prominent geometric graph machine learning papers is either buggy or poor implementation of Euclidean baselines.
 Such an issue does indeed arise in the publicly available code for \citet{chami2019hyperbolic}.
 We discuss the details of the bug and the fix in Appendix \ref{sec:hgcnbug}.
+In short, the central issue is that two lines in the implementation of the MLP normalize all Euclidean features to lie within the unit ball; commenting these two lines alleviates this issue.
+Although this introduces some numerical instability to the Fermi-Dirac decoder, there is also a simple one line fix for this that we also give in Appendix \ref{sec:hgcnbug}.
+The removal of this bug allows for the Euclidean representation space to be fully utilized, i.e., the features are no longer constrained to a unit ball.

 If we fix bugs in a Euclidean baseline of \citet{chami2019hyperbolic}, said model outperforms or matches all hyperbolic models on nearly all of the most hyperbolic datasets of that paper.
 The results for the non-buggy version of the multi-layer perceptron Euclidean model in \citet{chami2019hyperbolic} are given in the ``MLP (debugged)'' row of Table \ref{tab:hyperbolicmain}.
 All results are given by mean and standard deviation over $5$ trials.
 As is evident, the debugged Euclidean model trivially solves nearly all of the most hyperbolic tasks.
 The Euclidean MLP presented in the original GitHub repository\footnote{Please find the original GitHub repository for \citet{chami2019hyperbolic} at \href{https://github.com/HazyResearch/hgcn}{https://github.com/HazyResearch/hgcn}.} attains $98.7 \pm 0.2$ test ROC AUC for link prediction (vs. $72.6 \pm 0.6$ for the original) on Disease \citep{chami2019hyperbolic} and $80.3 \pm 0.7$ test F1 score for node classification (vs. $28.8 \pm 2.5$ for the original) on the same dataset (as shown in Table \ref{tab:hyperbolicmain} above).
 These are increases of $43.5$ and $20.6$ standard deviations, by the standards of the originally presented link prediction and node classification results for this model, respectively.
 The link prediction result for Disease-M is $99.1 \pm 0.3$ test ROC AUC (vs. $55.3 \pm 0.5$ for the original) after the correction, up $87.6$ standard deviations from the original result.
 The one exception is Disease NC, for which the difference between the debugged and original version is staggering ($80.3 \pm 0.7$ versus $28.8 \pm 2.5$), though the result is not state-of-the-art.
 It is also worth noting that the Euclidean MLP attains these results without the graph, since it uses features alone!
 The graph neural network baselines on the table (under subheading ``GNN'') are standard near state-of-the-art baselines used in the graph neural network literature.
 The ``Hyp NN'' models are all various different hyperbolic neural network models, with either HyboNet \citep{Chen2021FullyHN} or G-RResNet Horo \citep{Katsman2023RiemannianRN} being the current state-of-the-art on these test tasks.